data2health/informatics-playbook/docs/chapters/Example_Markdown.md

 An organization must define why it is participating in one or more Clinical Data Research Networks and associated [Common Data Models](#common-data-models).
 It must declare ongoing organizational and financial support to sustain the [Data Harmonization](#data-harmonization) necessary for participation.
 Organizations cannot sustain harmonization without alignment with their mission and ongoing declared and financial support.
 This is true for all infrastructure related to conducting research.
 EHR data provide a rich source of information, and various internal and external entities continue to request access in large numbers.
 However, the existence of data in the EHR does not mean it is automatically accessible or “shovel-ready” to use for secondary purposes.
 Making EHR data accessible and ready to use requires infrastructure and expertise.
 One of many data-related considerations in [Data Harmonization](#data-harmonization) is the need to prepare data for interoperable use across organizations via the implementation of [Common Data Models](#common-data-models), most often in Clinical Data Research Networks ([CDRN](#cdrn)s).
 A useful 2014 article, “Sustainability Considerations for Health Research and Analytic Data Infrastructures,” [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4371522/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4371522/)) discusses this topic and the reasons why leaders must address data infrastructure sustainability.

 Institutions must allocate funds for [Data Harmonization](#data-harmonization) efforts and incorporate them into capital and operating budgets.
 One of the ongoing entrenched challenges is the establishment and funding of a health information technology (HIT) infrastructure to support research.
 Of specific importance is establishing who is responsible for funding the [Data Harmonization](#data-harmonization) efforts.
 Deans of institutions favor NIH funding for research related activities; however, NIH does not focus on sustaining IT or HIT infrastructure or determining and supporting data standards.
-Stanford University’s John Ionnidis, MD, DSc, and others have spoken eloquently about funding challenges and misalignments in the scientific enterprise, and academic medical centers’ over-reliance on soft money.,, Enterprise IT departments often set capital budgets and strategic plans that encompass hardware, software, and tangible deliverables.
+Stanford University’s John Ionnidis, MD, DSc, and others have spoken eloquently about funding challenges and misalignments in the scientific enterprise, and academic medical centers’ over-reliance on soft money.[9](#kix.fdndbff4dc4d),[10](#kix.b8y7gxvt5syu),[11](#kix.jrs22bob27gc) Enterprise IT departments often set capital budgets and strategic plans that encompass hardware, software, and tangible deliverables.
 However, these often do not cover the scientific expertise and personnel necessary to work on data modeling and [data mapping](#data-mapping).
 Although [CTSA](#ctsa) and PCORI awards can be used for specific projects and purposes regarding [Data Harmonization](#data-harmonization), they are not intended to replace allocated funds from within the institution for sustaining infrastructure and the human expertise that must accompany it.
 If institutions want to be competitive in research, and compete regarding the external use of their de-identified data for commercial purposes, then committing to [Data Harmonization](#data-harmonization) support is necessary.
 Benchmarking with other institutions is key for developing appropriate ongoing financial investment and support for [Data Harmonization](#data-harmonization).

 ## Workforce